loulai/Creating_Instagram/README.md

 Now your browser should look something like this:
 ![Initial signin page](README_images/img/sign_in.png)
-Because you need to create an account to access the photo homepage, you'll be prompted to either sign up or login.
+You'll be prompted to either sign up or login.
+You must create an account if you wish to access the meatier part of the application.
+A fake email will work fine (e.g. ``bananas@pyjamas.com``); it does not have to be real.
 Happy Lougramming!

 Technologies Used